thomasloven/hass-favicon/README.md

 - `apple` - a 180 x 180 px image that will be displayed on your iDevice home screen if you save the link there

-- `<number>` - a `<number>` x `<number>` px image that will be displayed wherever it's needed for non-apple devices.

-You can add as few or as many of those you'd like.
-It's my understanding that the next smaller size will be used if one is requested which doesn't quite fit the need.

-For reference, Home Assistant includes icons of sizes 192, 384, 512 and 1024 px square by default.
-Specifying even a single size will override all of those.

 ![it IS charging thankyouverymuch](https://user-images.githubusercontent.com/1299821/62975899-c29d6480-be1b-11e9-9b6b-9d160ef8b439.jpg)